Quail eggs are rapidly gaining traction in cooking as a tiny and cute alternative to chicken eggs.

 Although these findings are promising, more research in humans is needed.

 Quail eggs contain antioxidants that may help treat symptoms of allergic rhinitis and eosinophilic esophagitis.
-They’re also being studied as a potential treatment for salmonella food poisoning.
 Still, more research is needed.

 Most quail eggs are unpasteurized, meaning they have not been heated to kill harmful bacteria that may reside on the shell.